kshulgina/codetta/README.md

 - Use the `-p` argument to specify a different profile HMM database.
 Note that the database must be located in the `resources/` directory.
-- The `excluded_pfams` line in the results file refers to which groups of problematic Pfam domains are excluded from the analysis (`m` mitochondrial, `t` transposon and mobile genetic element, `v` viral, `u` selenocysteine-containing, and `y` pyrrolysine-containing).
+- The `excluded_pfams` line in the above output file refers to which groups of problematic Pfam domains are excluded from the analysis (`m` mitochondrial, `t` transposon and other mobile genetic element, `v` viral, `u` selenocysteine-containing, and `y` pyrrolysine-containing).
 By default, all of these groups are excluded.
-Use `-m -t -v -u -y` to include groups.
-For instance, if you're analyzing a mitochondrial genome you may want to use `-m`  to include Pfams commonly found in mitochondrial genomes.
-Likewise, use the `-v` and `-t` flags for viral genomes.
+Use `-m -t -v -u -y` to include these groups.
+For instance, if you're analyzing a mitochondrial genome you will want to use `-m`  to include Pfams commonly found in mitochondrial genomes.
+Likewise, use the `-v` and `-t` flags when analyzing a viral genome.
 - You can specify your own name for the inference output file with the `--inference_output` argument.
 - Use `-e` to change the profile HMM hit e-value threshold (default is 1e-10).
 Use `-r`